cghubbard/gpu-fish/README.md

 ### Prerequisites

 To use this software, you will need an NVIDIA graphics card with Compute Capability 2.0 or higher, and the NVIDIA CUDA Compiler (NVCC).
-The relevant installation instructions for NVCC are part of the CUDA Toolkit and can be found [here](https://developer.nvidia.com/cuda-downloads).
+NVCC is part of the CUDA Toolkit and can be found [here](https://developer.nvidia.com/cuda-downloads).

 ### Installing